CyberGhost vs ProtonVPN 2026: Which VPN Actually Wins?

 Customer Support

-CyberGhost offers 24/7 live chat support with real humans and relatively quick response times.
-Their knowledge base is extensive and written for non-technical users, which is rarer than you'd think.
-ProtonVPN leans heavily on email support and a self-service help center — no live chat at all.
-For a lot of users, especially less technical ones, that gap matters more than any feature comparison.
+CyberGhost offers 24/7 live chat with real people and quick response times.
+Their help center is thorough and written for non-technical users—that's rarer than you'd expect.
+ProtonVPN relies on email support and a self-service help center.
+For lots of users, especially less technical ones, that gap matters.

 Winner: CyberGhost